+Subscriber agrees to pay all charges and fees applicable to the TRADS Services.
+All accounts are subject to a minimum monthly fee of twenty-five ($25.00) dollars in order to maintain access to TRADS Services.
 Unless otherwise agreed to in writing between Subscriber and TRADS, all fees and applicable charges may be revised from time to time without notice to Subscriber.
 All current and future pricing documents and schedules are deemed incorporated herein by reference.
-Fees not timely paid may according to the Subscriber Agreement may result in immediate account suspension and/or termination and may be subject to additional reconnection fees.
+Fees and charges not timely paid may according to the Subscriber Agreement may result in immediate account suspension and/or termination and may be subject to additional reconnection fees.
 For any past due outstanding amounts, Subscriber agrees to pay all collection fees, costs and reasonable attorneys’ fees if referred for collection.
-Any delinquent Subscriber account may result in TRADS reporting to Dun & Bradstreet or other business credit reporting agencies.
+Any delinquent Subscriber account may result in TRADS reporting to Dunn & Bradstreet or other business credit reporting agencies.

 Subscriber understands and agrees that, TRADS, including its parents, affiliates and subsidiaries may request information of Subscriber and/or perform on-site audits, in each case for the purpose of investigating and confirming that Subscriber has a permissible purpose for receiving TRADS Services and that Subscriber is acting in accordance with the Subscriber Agreement and applicable law.